 New York City: Queens Midtown Tunnel

-The Queens-Midtown Tunnel is also called the Midtown Tunnel and is a toll road that crosses under the East River and connects the boroughs of Queens with the Borough of Manhattan between the major cross town thoroughfares of East 34th Street and East 42nd Street in the Midtown Manhattan area.
-The tunnel carries about 80 thousand vehicles a day.
+The Queens-Midtown Tunnel, also shortened to the Midtown Tunnel, is a toll road that crosses under the East River and connects the boroughs of Queens with the Borough of Manhattan between East 34th Street and East 42nd Street in the Midtown area.
+The tunnel carries about 80,000 vehicles per day.
 It is part of Interstate 495 and serves as a westbound terminus for the Long Island Expressway.
-The Manhattan end is networked in a manner to connect in optimal manner with the city’s grid.
+The Manhattan end is networked in a manner to optimally connect with the city’s grid.
 The edges of the tunnel on land bear almost no sign of the continuous flow of traffic below.
 Hunter’s Point at the Queen’s side has some apartments and warehouses, whereas the Manhattan end just has some greenery to cover the entrance and exit.

 It is natural that a construction of such dimensions, nature and intense use, will need major maintenance.
 A project has started in 1998 and seeks to strengthen the ceiling, provide better lighting, upgraded fire protection and related features.
-Much of this work has been completed already.
-MTA Bridges and Tunnels began a six-year, and had an approximation cost of $132 million rehabilitation of the Queens-Midtown Tunnel, the first such project in the history of the tunnel.
+Much of this work has been completed.
+MTA Bridges and Tunnels began a six-year project at an approximate cost of $132 million for the Queens-Midtown Tunnel rehabilitation, the first such project in the history of the tunnel.

-The Midtown Tunnel has a charge of $5.00 for a two-axle passenger vehicle in each direction, with an 85¢ discount for E-ZPass users.
-The crossing charge for a motorcycle is $2.25 charged in each direction, with a discount to $1.81 for E-ZPass users.
-The tunnel is also closed to traffic one night each spring to allow for the annual Ringling Bros. and Barnum & Bailey Circus Animal Walk.
+The Midtown Tunnel has a charge of $7.50 for a two-axle passenger vehicle in each direction.
+The crossing charge for a motorcycle is $3.00 charged in each direction.
+E-ZPass users are given a small discount.
+The tunnel is closed to traffic one night each spring to allow for the annual Ringling Bros. and Barnum & Bailey Circus Animal Walk.
 Several nights before the circus opens at Madison Square Garden, the elephants march into Manhattan and down 34th Street to the arena.

 This page is about NYC Bridges and Tunnels.
 You can find a list of bridges and tunnels visiting our Bridges and Tunnels section.
 There are about nine entry and exit points to get in and out on Long Island.